Create a Simple Modal Window from Scratch with Vanilla JavaScript

 + tiny controller = accessible modals with minimal JS. - Always trap focus, support Esc, and return focus to the trigger.

-- Make background inert to avoid accidental interaction and SR confusion.
+- Make the background inert to avoid accidental interaction and screen reader confusion.

-- Keep motion gentle and focus rings visible for WCAG-friendly UX.
+- Keep motion gentle and focus rings visible for a WCAG-friendly experience.